generalui/hooks-for-redux/README.md

 ## Comparison

 This is a quick comparison of a simple app implemented with both vanilla Redux and hooks-for-redux.
-In this example, 66% of redux-specific code was elliminated.
+In this example, 66% of redux-specific code was eliminated.

 View the source:
 * [comparison-vanilla-redux](https://github.com/generalui/hooks-for-redux/tree/master/examples/comparison-vanilla-redux)